Class 9 Exam > Class 9 Notes > Science Class 9 > Chapter Notes: Gravitation

 Gravitation Class 9 Notes Science Chapter 9

-The motion of Objects under the influence of Gravitational Force of the Earth
+The motion of Objects under the influence of the Gravitational Force of the Earth

 The value of g varies from place to place.
 On the surface of the earth value of g is more at the poles than at the equator.
-Again value of g decreases as one goes away and away from the earth.
+The value of g also decreases as one moves farther from the Earth.

 • To demonstrate the impact of air resistance on falling objects, try this activity: